banditboogaloo/Xash3DS/README.md

 And you're done.

 ## 2 - Building and running the project
+> Make sure all the submodules have been built in step 2.

 Simply run `make` in the root directory to execute the build.

 After the **Xash3DS.3dsx** and **Xash3DS.elf** files were built successfully, run `make cia` to create a CIA that you can then install on your 3DS.